-16 Unique Facts About 16 Unique Animals – Nutshell School
+Facts About 16 Unique Animals

-- A snail can sleep for three years.
+- A snail sleep for three years.

-- Slugs have four noses.
+- Slugs have 4 noses.

-- A cow gives nearly 200,000 glasses of milk in a lifetime.
+- A cow gives up almost 200,000 glasses of milk in a lifetime.

-- Kangaroos can’t far.
+- Kangaroos can’t run far away.

 Unique Facts About Unique Animals

-These slow-moving, eucalyptus-eating marsupials native to Australia are beloved for their sweet demeanors and distinctly non-human adorableness.
-However, they do share one feature in common with?homo sapiens: fingerprints.
-What?s more, their fingerprints, analyzed under a microscope, are virtually indistinguishable in the way they loop and whorl from our own.?Researchers posit?that koalas adapted this feature?which is also present in primates such as chimpanzees?in order to better grasp the branches they climb to forage for leaves.
-Check out these other?fun facts about animals that live long.
+These Australian-born slow-moving, eucalyptus-eating marsupials are cherished for their gentle demeanors and distinctly unhuman adorableness.
+They do share one attribute with homo sapiens though: fingerprints.
+What’s more, their microscopically examined fingerprints are almost indistinguishable in the way they loop and whorl from ours.
+Researchers claim that koalas have adapted this function that is also present in primates such as chimpanzees to better comprehend the branches they are climbing for leaves to forage.

-According to?Polar Bears International, polar bears use an adorable, unique type of greeting?they touch noses with one another!
-This is also how they request to share food; a bear will approach another bear that?s feeding and touch its nose to ask permission to join in on snack time.
+Polar Bears International says polar bears use an adorable, special style of greeting where they brush each other’s noses!
+It is also how they negotiate for food sharing; a bear approaches another bear who eats and brushes its nose to negotiate permission to join in on snack time.

-These large Australian marsupials are known for their ability to hop great distances, which is the primary way they get around.
-But an odd feature they have is that they?can?t walk backward, partly because of the structure of their powerful rear feet and their large tails.
-This is the reason you?ll find a kangaroo on the?Australian Coat of Arms?the designers wanted to symbolize the way the nation was only moving forward, so they picked an animal that physically can?t move backward.
-(The Coat of Arms also has an emu on it?emus can?t walk backwards either.)
+These big Australian marsupials are known for their ability to jump wide distances, which is their primary means of getting around.
+But an unusual trait they have is that they can’t walk backwards, owing partly to the arrangement of their strong rear feet and broad tails.
+That’s why on the Australian Coat of Arms you’ll see a kangaroo that the designers chose to symbolize the way the country was just going forward, so they picked an animal that can’t physically move backwards.

-?Just keep swimming?? sings Dory the blue tang in?Finding Nemo.
-For some types of sharks, this is more than just a motivational saying?it?s life or death!?Live Science reports?that several types of sharks use a certain type of breathing that requires them to swim quickly with their mouths open, which allows oxygen to reach their gills.
-While some sharks can breathe even if they?re still, great white sharks, makos, and whale sharks (among others) must move constantly to take in oxygen.
-Check out some more?fascinating (and reassuring!) facts about sharks.
+Only keep swimming?
+In Finding Nemo sings Dory the blue tang.
+This is more than just a motivational statement it’s life or death for certain kinds of sharks!
+Live Science notes that some species of sharks use a certain form of respiration that allows them to swim rapidly with their mouths open, allowing oxygen to enter their gills.
+Although some sharks can still breathe, great white sharks, makos, and whale sharks (among others) have to continuously shift to take in oxygen.

-Hyenas are generally thought of and portrayed as dog-like creatures, but these wild animals are actually more closely related to cats, according to?National Geographic!?Their scientific classification puts them in the ?Feliformia? suborder, one of two suborders in the order Carnivora.
-Feliformia is the ?cat-like? carnivores; the other suborder, unsurprisingly, is ?Caniformia.?
-But hyenas are still different enough from big cats to have their own separate family classification?entirely?their own family, ?Hyaenidae.?
+Hyenas are commonly regarded and described as dog-like creatures but, according to National Geographic, these wild animals are in fact closer to cats!
+Their scientific classification places them in the suborder ‘Feliformia’, one of two subordinates in the Carnivora order.
+Feliformia is the ‘cat-like’ carnivores; predictably the other sub-order is Caniformia.
+Yet hyenas are also enough distinct from big cats to fully have their own independent family group, ‘Hyaenidae’.